tedlano/nntin-uubrella/README.md

 ## 🤝 Contributing

-Interested in helping improve UUbrella?
+Interested in helping improve DropMapp?
 We welcome contributions! 🎉

 Please see our [**Development Guide**](DEVELOPMENT.md) for details on setting up the project and contributing code.